mhuang001/fdi-dev/doc/sphinx/usage/dataset.rst

 Rationale
 =========

 A data processing task produces data products that are meant to be shared by other people.
-When someone receives a data 'products' s/he woud expect explanation informaion associated the product.
+When someone receives a data 'product' besides datasets s/he woud expect explanation informaion associated with the product.

-Many people tend to storet data with no meaning attached to them.
-Without attach meaning of the collection of numbers, it is difficult for other people to fully understand the data.
+Many people tend to store data with no note of meaning attached to them.
+Without attach meaning of the collection of numbers, it is difficult for other people to fully understand or use the data.
 It could be difficult for even the data producer to recall the exact meaning of the numbers after a while.

 This package implements a data product modeled after `Herschel Common Software System (v15)  products <https://www.cosmos.esa.int/web/herschel/data-products-overview/>`_, taking other  requirements of scientific observation and data processing into account.
 The APIs are kept as compatible with HCSS (written in Java, and in Jython for scripting) as possible.